BlinkTagInc/gtfs-to-html/www/docs/configuration.md

     "sortingAlgorithm": "common"
 ```

-### dateFormat
+### sqlitePath

-{String} A string defining time format in moment.js manner.
-Change it, when you want to customize time format shown in timetables.
+{String} A path to an SQLite database.
+Optional, defaults to using an in-memory database with a value of `:memory:`.

 ```
-    "timeFormat": "h:mma"
+    "sqlitePath": "/dev/sqlite/gtfs"
 ```

 ### templatePath